-During periods of low flow in the Savannah River, when Thurmond Dam discharges are reduced to a daily average of 4,000 cfs to 4,200 cfs, the Stevens Creek Project will continue to generate in accordance with the schedule in Table 3.1 to approximate the scheduled daily average discharge from Thurmond Dam.
+During periods of low flow in the Savannah River, when Thurmond Dam discharges are reduced to a daily average of 4,000 cfs to 4,200 cfs, the Stevens Creek Project will provide an hourly release of \pm 15 percent of the scheduled daily average release from Thurmond Dam in accordance with Table 3.1 if the actual discharge from Thurmond Dam is within 500 cfs of the scheduled discharge.
 The powerhouse would generate 6 MW to 9 MW, depending on the reservoir elevation.
-The primary difference from normal conditions would be that the discharge from the Stevens Creek Project would not exceed approximately 4,200 cfs unless more water is discharged from Thurmond Dam.
+The primary difference from normal conditions would be that the discharge from the Stevens Creek Project would not exceed approximately 4,200 cfs unless more water is discharged from Thurmond Dam or an increase of inflow from Stevens Creek tributary of 2,000 cfs or more occurs.
 Stevens Creek Reservoir fluctuation would be slightly less than under normal conditions, due to the reduced storage required to re-regulate the lower Thurmond Dam discharges.